jamesaud/prompt-components/README.md

 This is a Python library for creating reusable, template-based components using dataclasses.
 Supports standard string formatting and Jinja2 templating (from strings or files), component nesting, lifecycle hooks, and swappable component interfaces.

-This library emerged to fix the difficulty of maintaining shared text in prompts throughout a codebase (particularly for LLMs), and the lack of strong type hints with existing templating engines.
+This library emerged to fix the difficulty of maintaining shared text in prompts throughout a codebase (particularly for LLMs), and the lack of strong type hints with existing templating enginess.

 ## Overview